Mintbase/Grants-Program/applications/nft_explorer.md

 ### Ecosystem Fit

-We believe that there will be various NFTs in the Polkadot / Kusama ecosystem in the future, so a unified nft explorer must be very important.
+We believe that there will be various NFTs in the Mintbase / Kusama ecosystem in the future, so a unified nft explorer must be very important.
 Now many parachains will support the creation of NFTs.
 Users interested in NFTs will want to have a unified entry to view these NFTs.

-We found that there is no unified and easy-to-use NFT browser in the current Polkadot ecosystem.
+We found that there is no unified and easy-to-use NFT browser in the current Mintbase ecosystem.

 Potential users of the NFT browser include NFT collectors, NFT creators, NFT speculators and other applications.